mrgswift/october/themes/demo/README.md

 ## Combining CSS and JavaScript

 This theme doesn't combine assets for performance reasons.
 To combine the stylesheets, replace the following lines in the default layout.
-When combining with this theme, we recommend enabling the config `enableAssetDeepHashing` in the file **config/cms.php**.
+When combining with this theme, we recommend enabling the config `enable_asset_deep_hashing` in the file **config/cms.php**.

 Uncombined stylesheets: